Treatment Considerations for the Worldwide Osteoporosis Pandemic

 Dr. Saag began his lecture with several items of particular interest to the audience at this conference, which focused on issues relevant to patients and providers in the Asia-Pacific region.
 He noted that, by 2050, about 50% of all hip fractures worldwide are expected to occur in Asia—particularly in China.1 Additionally, Asian patients appear to be at an increased risk of atypical femur fractures—a rare, but significant, potential side effect of bisphosphonate medications—than non-Asian individuals.2

-This combination of circumstances poses a challenge for clinicians in the Asia-Pacific region, as well as for those caring for patients of Asian ethnicity in all countries.
+This combination of circumstances poses a challenge for clinicians in the Asia-Pacific region, as well as for those caring for patients of Asian descent in all countries.
 The situation further demonstrates the importance of balancing the risks and benefits of treatments for osteoporosis, something rheumatologists are quite familiar with in recent years.

 Drug Holidays